-I moved to Oakland, California at 27 to attend the California College of Arts and Crafts for ceramics (by the way, never give up this was my 8th and soon to be 9th attempt at college).
-My studio was in a terrible neighborhood.
+I moved to Oakland, California at 27 to attend the California College of Arts and Crafts for ceramics which was my 7th attempt at college.
+I rented a warehouse studio in a terrible, blighted neighborhood.
 Every morning over coffee I would look out my studio windows and was greeted with trash, junk, lifelessness, poverty.
 I couldn’t take it.
 I firmly believed that if everyone had access to the arts, either as a maker or a participant, then they would have a changed life.
-I closed down my ceramics studio, applied to UCLA and (surprisingly!) they accepted me.
-I finished my BA at 31 and my MA at 33 and was then accepted into CORO, a national public affairs leadership program at 34 (again to be surrounded by 23 year olds!)
-But I did it all and I did it with a determination I never had in my 20s.
+I closed down my ceramics studio, applied to UCLA to study arts education.
+I finished my BA at 31 and my MA at 33 and was then accepted into CORO, a national public affairs leadership program at 34.
+Never too late.

-I founded my first business, Hollywood Arts, at 35.
-Hollywood Arts was the only educational facility in the nation to use arts-, music-, and performance-based education to help over the age of 18 homeless youth develop the life and job skills they would need to get out of poverty on their own.
-After 4 years and some incredible recognition from the education community, I stepped down.
-I learned a lot building Hollywood Arts and most important I saw that we can never underestimate the role happiness and home plays in our own sense of well-being.
+I founded my first company, Hollywood Arts, at 35 after being fired within 6 months from my only "official" 9-5 job managing community relations for the Jewish Community Foundation.
+I learned a lot building Hollywood Arts and, most important, I saw that we can never underestimate the role happiness and home plays in our own sense of well-being.
 I created a “home” out of a 2,000 square foot store front filled with instruments, computers, their photos and work on the walls, and a lot of laughter.

-With this in mind, I then built Dylan Kendall Home.
+With this in mind, I launched Dylan Kendall Home.
 I returned to the footed bowl, a product I made years ago in my ceramics studio.
 Along the way I became a foster mom to a 14 year old boy named John who once took classes at Hollywood Arts.
-Through him, I met Karina Vega, his high school girlfriend, and am now a grandmother to their son, a 6 year old boy named Adrian.
+Through him, I met Karina, his high school girlfriend, and am now a grandmother to their son, an 8-year-old boy named Adrian.